albertkawmi/widget-sales-react/README.md

 ```
 yarn deploy:staging
 ```
-This will deploy the project to a URL like https://widget-sales-react-xxxxx.now.sh
+This will run ESLint, all tests and then deploy to a URL like https://widget-sales-react-xxxxx.now.sh

 ### Production
 ```bash